Why Do We Have Lines On Our Palms?

 Palmar Flexion Creases

 The lines on our palms are scientifically known as palmar flexion creases.
-These creases begin to form around the 12th week of gestation (when the baby is developing in the womb), which means we are all born with these lines on our palms.
+These creases begin to form around the 12th week of gestation (when the baby is developing in the womb) and are fully established by about the 21st week, which means we are all born with these lines on our palms.
+Interestingly, research has shown that these creases develop independently of fetal hand movements — they appear before the fetus begins spontaneously moving its fingers.

 Kid hand palm